The research topics of the group revolve around climate dynamics, with emphasis on tropical atmosphere dynamics.

 - Israel Ministry of Science and Technology.
 Grant 61793.
 Lead PI: Dr. Chaim Garfinkel.
 “Understanding projections of a drier Eastern Mediterranean: from global-scale mechanisms to synoptic and local scale impacts on precipitation.”

-- Member of the US CLIVAR “Changing width of the tropical belt” and Tropical Width Diagnostics working groups.
+- US CLIVAR “Changing width of the tropical belt” and Tropical Width Diagnostics working groups.